-- A. Statement of the Problem.
-The applicant must address the following: - System Description: Structure and Function of the Juvenile Justice System.
+- a.
+Statement of the problem.
+The applicant must address the following: - System description: Structure and function of the juvenile justice system.
 In no more than two pages, summarize the organization, responsibilities, and functions of the major components of the formal juvenile justice system.
 (Generally, this would include law enforcement, juvenile detention and other pretrial programs, courts, corrections, and community-based programs for delinquent and status offenders.)

-Describe how the system processes youth and justice-involved youth and note if there are any major state or local programs operated outside the formal juvenile justice system that directly affect delinquency prevention or reduction.
-If the state's particular situation warrants additional space, provide the expanded description as an appendix to the 3-year plan submission.

-2. Youth Crime Analysis and Needs and Problem Statements.
-States should base this analysis on the system description in section 1 above and include conditions they consider or determine to be relevant to addressing juvenile justice and delinquency prevention problems.

-a.
-Analysis of youth crime problems.
+Describe how the system processes youth and note if any major state or local programs operate outside the formal juvenile justice system that directly affect delinquency prevention or reduction.
+If the state's particular situation warrants additional space, provide the expanded description as an appendix to the 3-year plan submission. - 2.
+Youth crime analysis and needs and problem statements.
+States should base this analysis on the system description in section 1 above and include conditions they consider or determine to be relevant to addressing juvenile justice and delinquency prevention problems. - (a) Analysis of youth crime problems.
 As part of the 3-year planning process, states are required to analyze current youth crime problems and juvenile justice and delinquency prevention and educational needs in their jurisdiction to include any geographical area in which an Indian tribe performs law enforcement functions.
-Also, as part of the planning process, states are required to provide plans for: (a) services for gender-specific services for the prevention and treatment of delinquency, (b) services for the prevention and treatment of delinquency in rural areas, and (c) mental health services to youth in the youth justice system.
+Also, as part of the planning process, states are required to provide plans for: (1) services for gender-specific services for the prevention and treatment of delinquency, (2) services for the prevention and treatment of delinquency in rural areas, and (3) mental health services to youth in the youth justice system.

-As such, the youth crime analysis should summarize the number and characteristics of youth handled at each stage of the process from arrest through disposition, the number and types of offenses and the trends in youth delinquency and crime problems.
+As such, the youth crime analysis should summarize the number and characteristics of youth handled at each stage of the process from arrest through disposition, the number and types of offenses and trends in youth delinquency and crime problems.
 States must provide a minimum of 3 years of recent data for the characteristics listed below and the most recent data available by county, parish, or city.
 If this information is not available, states must describe the problem in obtaining the data and their plans to rectify the situation, including a discussion of how they will resource efforts to obtain the data.